LorenceUfa/flx-docs/source/dockerFaq.rst

 root@0f5d1d2455fc:/# curl -H "Content-Type: application/json" -d '{"IpAddr": "40.1.1.2/24", "IntfRef": "eth35"}'http://localhost:8080/public/v1/config/IPv4Intf
 curl: (7) Failed to connect to localhost port 8080: Connection refused

-This most of the times mean flexswitch didnt start correctly.
+This most of the times mean opxflexswitch didnt start correctly.
 You can check if there is any daemon running using

 ps -aux | grep flex

-Start flexswitch using
+Start opxflexswitch using

-/etc/init.d/flexswitch start
+/etc/init.d/opxflexswitch start